talmolake/warner/README.md

 <h1>Warner Bros Imitation Website</h1>

 <h2>Description</h2>
-This is the front end development section of a website that users can use to browse movies, shows and games from Warner Bros Co. <br />
+This is the front end project of a website that users can use to browse movies, shows and games from Warner Bros Co. <br />

 <h2>Languages Used</h2>